Defy1x/c19-React-Book-Search/README.md

 As for our homework for this assignment we (Columbia Engineering Bootcamp students) were given the following user story below and acceptance criteria:

 ## Deployed Link
 https://fathomless-bayou-67993.herokuapp.com/

+NOTE: I do NOT want to add this to my portfolio.
+My portfolio is polished work with clients, not school projects. thanks.

 #Usage
 ## Final screenshot